 As Co-founder at Eden Scott having run my own company for 13 years as well as investing in a number of other small businesses, I know how important the right leadership team is to securing the funding for small business.

-EIE17 is fast approaching and there are 60 nervous entrepreneurs diligently preparing their pitch to secure the funding for their small business that could make all the difference.
+Last month’s EIE19 was another fantastic showcase of the entrepreneurial talent that exists in this country.
+50 slightly nervous entrepreneurs diligently delivering their pitch to secure the funding for their small business that could make all the difference.

 Delivering a killer pitch is a vital part of the process and you need to have your best presenter on the job.
 However securing funding for small business is so much more than one pitch.
 In our experience having the right founding or leadership team is important to giving the investor’s confidence.